SuliannBenHamed/SuliannBenHamed/README.md

 # BenHamedLab & Co

-This github organizes the work of [the BenHamedLab](http://www.BenHamedLab.org) and collaborators.
-Some aspects of this work is also presented here: [The Brain 3.0 project](https://sites.google.com/view/thebrain30project/accueil/).
+This github organizes the work of [the BenHamedLab](http://www.BenHamedLab.org) _(opens in a new tab)_ and collaborators.
+Some aspects of this work is also presented here: [The Brain 3.0 project](https://sites.google.com/view/thebrain30project/accueil/) _(opens in a new tab)_.
 Current projects are private and will be made public as they are verified and reach the publication stage.